Coronavirus/COVID-19 – continuing to provide our services to you

 - We no longer require your signature or a witnesses’ signature

-- You have the option to complete the following forms electronically and return them to us by email;
+- You have the option to complete the the forms on the member forms page electronically and return them to us by email;

 - You MUST provide consent in your email for us to process your form